Plant Based Food Philosophy

 There is a lot of debate as to whether organic food is better for you or not.
 Our personal experience has been a change in physical wellness when eating organic foods.
 We also think flavours are richer.
 It costs more, but why not err on the side of caution and do less harm to the environment?
 After all, your body is made out of what you eat – why not give it rocket fuel?

-You don’t have to be vegetarian to enjoy the food here.
+You don’t have to be vegan to enjoy the food here.
 We have surprised many die-hard meat-eaters with how great vegetarian food can be.
 It’s not just salad and boiled potatoes!
 Check out our menu, or better yet, come and taste for yourself.
 We dare you!